javascott/go_tokensampleproject/README.md

-Token Sample Service in Golang
+Token Sample Services in Go

 Setup:
 1) create a mysqlDB on your local system
 2) Run sql/1.sql
     1) It will create all DB tables
-    2) 1 sample date row
+    2) 1 sample data row
     3) create user/grant permissions
 3) Make sure Golang is setup on your PATH, including the following libraries
     1) go get -u github.com/go-sql-driver/mysql